moderneinc/mass-ingest-example/README.md

 ### Artifact repository

 The CLI needs access to artifact repositories to publish the LSTs produced during the ingestion process.
-This is configured via the `PUBLISH_URL`, `PUBLISH_USER`, and `PUBLISH_PASSWORD` [arguments in the Dockerfile](/Dockerfile#L18-L20).
+This is configured via the `PUBLISH_URL`, `PUBLISH_USER`, and `PUBLISH_PASSWORD` [environment variables](/docker-compose.yml#L12-L19).

 We recommend configuring a repository specifically for LSTs.
 This avoids intermixing LSTs with other kinds of artifacts – which has several benefits.
 For instance, updates and improvements to Moderne's parsers can make publishing LSTs based on the same commit desirable.
 However, doing so could cause problems with version number collisions if you've configured it in another way.